mrburner1973/VeeamP2VProxmox/VeeamPhyVirt/README.md

 This PowerShell script allows you to modify the CPU core count and/or RAM size in Veeam backup metadata (.vbm) files.
 It automatically updates both the configuration values and corresponding entries throughout the file.

+## Background & Motivation

+This script was created to address a limitation in Veeam Backup & Replication: **the lack of options to modify target CPU and RAM settings when restoring backups to different hardware configurations**.

+When restoring VM or physical machine backups to a Proxmox host that has fewer CPU cores or less RAM than the original source system, Veeam doesn't provide built-in functionality to adjust these hardware specifications during the restore process.
+This leads to aborting the restore process.

+This script solves these problems by allowing you to **pre-configure the backup metadata** with appropriate CPU and RAM settings that match your target Proxmox environment before initiating the restore process.

 ## Files

 - **Update-VeeamSystemConfig.ps1** - Main script for updating CPU cores and/or RAM